 The primary objective of the DSW program in the School of Social Work is designed to educate and train doctoral students who can practice at an advanced clinical level as well as teach advanced clinical theory and practice content in any type of undergraduate (BSW) or graduate (MSW) program.
-Graduating AU DSWs would be prepared to practice clinical social work at a highly advanced post-graduate level, as well as teach advanced clinical theory and practice in BSW and MSW programs throughout the country.
+Graduates of the DSW program will be prepared to practice clinical social work at a highly advanced post-graduate level as well as teach advanced clinical theory and practice in BSW and MSW programs throughout the country.